aws-samples/data-mesh-datazone-cdk-cloudformation/README.md

 #### 3. Onboard new member account

 The data mesh solution based on Amazon DataZone supports organizations to onboard new member accounts as their data mesh grows or as new business units or partners join the ecosystem.
-The solution provides a streamlined approach to onboard these new member accounts and seamlessly integrate them into the publication and subscription workflows.
+The solution provides a streamlined approach to onboard these new member accounts onto the data mesh.

 Here's how the solution facilitates easy onboarding of new member accounts: